 Michael J. Graham interview (session 3)

-Society of Jesus, Jesuits, Xavier University (Cincinnati, Ohio), Michael J. Graham 1953-, Universities and colleges, Mission and Identity, Catholic universities and colleges; Cintas Center; Administration, Cincinnati (Ohio) -- Race relations, Riots – Ohio – Cincinnati, Cincinnati CAN Commission, Brueggeman Center for Interfaith Dialogue, Vagina Monologues, September 11 Terrorists Attacks, 2001, Civic engagement, United Way
+Society of Jesus, Jesuits, Xavier University (Cincinnati, Ohio), Michael James Graham, Universities and colleges, Mission and Identity, Catholic universities and colleges; Cintas Center; Administration, Cincinnati (Ohio) -- Race relations, Riots – Ohio – Cincinnati, Cincinnati CAN Commission, Brueggeman Center for Interfaith Dialogue, Vagina Monologues, September 11 Terrorists Attacks, 2001, Civic engagement, United Way

 Xavier University's thirty-fourth Jesuit president Rev. Michael J. Graham, SJ, was born March 9, 1953 in Cedar Rapids, Iowa.
 In 1975 he received a BA in psychology and philosophy from Cornell College, Mount Vernon, Iowa.
 In 1983 he received a MA in psychology and PhD in American Studies both from the University of Michigan, Ann Arbor, Michigan.
 He entered the Society of Jesus while at the University of Michigan and was ordained in 1988.
 Prior to his appointment as president he held several academic and administrative positions at Xavier University.
 Father Graham retired in 2021.